chindraba-ga/l11-ex01/README.txt

 Lesson 11: Partner Exercise: Rover

-It's time to review what weve learned so far and combine all of our new skills by
-    designing a responsive, interactive site called Rover.
-Your goal is to add CSS and JavaScript so that the site matches the provided screenshots and has the functionality requested in the JavaScript file.
+It's time to review what weve learned so far and combine all of our new skills by designing a responsive, interactive site called Rover.
+Your goal is to add CSS and JavaScript so that the site matches the provided screenshots and hasthe functionality requested in the JavaScript file.

-The starter code is:

-- HTML

-    STARTER CODE provided in separate file.

-- CSS

-    STARTER CSS provided in separate files.
+The starter code is provided as a complete set of files in CodeSandbox.
+The files are duplicated in this repo, and the fork will be updated with progress from the local repository.

 Copyright and License